Client-Side Adoption

-For server-side projection mechanics, see Server-Side Adoption.
-For internal pipeline mechanics, see Architecture.
+For server-side projection, see Server-Side Adoption.

 Contents

-1) Inherit the parent
+1. Inherit the codegen parent

 <parent>